 Who Should Apply

-This program is specifically designed for physician leaders holding management-level positions in academic health centers.
+This program is specifically designed for physician leaders holding management-level positions.
 Physicians with the following titles are strongly encouraged to apply:

 - Assistant VP